DEVOCO STUDIO — JOURNALPLATE 002 / OF 008

 Typography in Figma renders differently from typography in a browser.
 Letterspacing, kerning, the way a typeface holds at small sizes, the rendering on a Retina display versus a 100 percent display — these are properties the designer feels in Figma and the user feels on the screen.
 Without the designer in the loop at the implementation step, those feelings drift apart.

 Motion in Figma is a static prototype.
 In production, it is a curve.
 The easing of a hover, the duration of a transition, the moment a navigation collapses on scroll, the way an image fades in when it enters the viewport — these are decisions made not in the design file but in the CSS.
-A brand book that does not specify them, written by a designer who has never written them, leaves them to the developer to invent.
-The developer invents what the developer knows.
-What the developer knows is not, in general, the brand.
+When the brand book is silent on them, they get decided at the build step by default — and what gets decided by default was never written down as the brand.

 Layout in Figma is a snapshot.
 In production, it is a system that has to respond to every viewport between 320 pixels and 4000 pixels wide.
 The decisions about what to compress, what to hide, what to stack, what to reorder, what to keep proportional — these are brand decisions, not engineering decisions.
 They cannot be made in a static frame.
 They have to be made in code, on a real device, while the brand is being shipped.